lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 In this example, we will build a distributed logging service with two replicated databases, each database with an HTTP web server that handles add log and get log requests from frontend.
 The HTTP web server backend is `logging.lf`, and the frontend is `logging.html`.
 Valid requests are the following three kinds:

 - Add log: adds a log to the distributed database.
 The add log request is broadcast to all database replicas.
 - Get log: get all historical logs from a single database.
-This returns without waiting for maximum availability.
-However, the logs could be out of order and inconsistent with each other.
+This returns without waiting for consistency, so the logs could be out of order and inconsistent with each other.
 - Get log consistent: get consistent historical logs from a single database.
 This request will respond slower but with consistency, meaning requests to different replicas will return identical logs if the requests have the same timestamp.

 ## HTTP Server

 Building an HTTP server in Lingua Franca python target is a nontrivial task for several reasons:

-- The HTTP server in python is blocking operation that prevents a reaction from finishing
+- The HTTP server in python is a blocking operation that prevents a reaction from finishing.
-- Typical python web frameworks use decorator style and require you to return the response in the handler function, but to utilize the full potential of Lingua Franca, we often need to implement logic in different reactions.
+- Typical python web frameworks use a decorator style and require you to return the response in the handler function, but to utilize the full potential of Lingua Franca, we often need to implement logic in different reactions.

 To tackle the issues above, we can: